Post Molding Production and Services

 Some projects rely on over-molding or in-mold design and decoration (IMDD) to add finishing touches, but these methods are not always an option due to color variations, material textures, security needs, part size, or other challenges.
 In these situations, customers should consider top coat painting or shielding.

-Top Coat Painting
+Painting

 • Spray painting

-• Stamping/pad printing
+• Stamping/Pad printing

 Shielding